-Feeding, as already said, plays a vital role to determine the well-being of your fish.
-Over-feeding or under-feeding brings issues but feeding food that is meant for other fish also causes disease in fish.
+Feeding, as already said, plays a vital role in determining the well-being of your fish.
+Of course, over-feeding or under-feeding brings issues, but feeding food meant for other fish also causes disease in fish.

-The food that is meant for their tankmates can stay at the bottom of the tank.
-Albino bristlenose, as bottom dwellers, scavenge that high protein, frozen or live foods and feed on it.
+The food meant for their tankmates can stay at the bottom of the tank.
+Albino bristlenose, as bottom dwellers, scavenge that high protein, frozen or live foods and feed on them.

-This feeding can cause the blockage of intestines in this fish making them bloat.
+This feeding can cause the blockage of the intestines in this fish, making them bloat.
 So, it is necessary to closely monitor what your fish eats and bring them back to their proper diet.

-They will be fine with their diet but if they continue to feed on their tankmates’ food, it might be fatal.
+They will be fine with their diet, but it might be fatal if they continue to feed on their tankmates’ food.

 Another issue you listen to with most of the fish that also affects these albinos is Fin Rot.
-The bacterial or fungal infection can cause the fin of the fish to rot.
+The bacterial or fungal infection can cause the fish’s fin to rot.

 It is very easy to distinguish male species from female species of these Albino Bristlenose.
 All you have to do is look closely at the bristle they have.

-Both of the species have tentacles as their name suggests, there is no question in that.
-The length of the whiskers and bristles bring the difference here.
+As their name suggests, both species have tentacles; there is no question about that.
+However, the length of the whiskers and bristles bring the difference here.

 Moreover, the next comes the fins of these fish.
-Male species have spikes on their fins while the female doesn’t.
+Again, male species have spikes on their fins while females don’t.

 Breeding Of Albino Bristlenose

-These Albinos are easier to handle even when they are breeding and don’t ask for much.
-You need to take care of a few things and that will be good-to-go.
+These Albinos are easier to handle even when breeding and don’t ask for much.
+You need to take care of a few things, which will be good to go.

-You need to make sure there are more females in the tank than males for a better success rate.
-Likewise, add caves or driftwood as the male member search for safe space to keep the eggs.
+You need to make sure more females are in the tank than males for a better success rate.
+Likewise, add caves or driftwood as the male member search for a safe space to keep the eggs.

-That’s your responsibility to provide them those space to encourage mating.
-Once all the ideal condition for mating is acquired, add both male and female to the tank.
+That’s your responsibility to provide them with those spaces to encourage mating.
+Then, once all the ideal condition for mating is acquired, add both male and female to the tank.

 These Albinos generally mate during Amazon’s rainy season in the wild, so you should change 50 to 70% of water to give them that feel and promote mating.

-The water change into slightly cooler water is appropriate for triggering the mating and spawning instincts.
+Changing slightly cooler water is appropriate for triggering mating and spawning instincts.

 Breeding And Hatching

-Once all of this is done, the male will search for a safe spot to keep the eggs.
+Once this is done, the male will search for a safe spot to keep the eggs.
 After he determines an ideal space, he makes it ready and clean for keeping eggs.

-Well, then enters the female instincts, the female albino will examine the cave closely and if she likes it then she will lay 20 to 50 eggs there.
+Well, then enters the female instincts, the female albino will examine the cave closely, and if she likes it, she will lay 20 to 50 eggs there.

 The eggs, once laid, attach to the surface of the cave or driftwood or surface of anything it is in. the male will guard the eggs or the area where the eggs are till they hatch.

 The eggs have a bright orange hue and are adhesive.
-These eggs are, hence, hatched after 5 to 10 days of spawning.
+Hence, these eggs are hatched after 5 to 10 days of spawning.

 But they are not still ready to come outside of the cave.
-After hatching, these fries will stay in the cave for a few more days and absorb their yolk sac.
+So after hatching, these fries will stay in the cave for a few more days and absorb their yolk sac.

-You have to make sure you have maintained and set up an ideal tank for your fish fry to grow properly.
+You have to ensure you have maintained and set up an ideal tank for your fish fry to grow properly.
 Water quality to temperature can make it hard for newly born fish to survive and adjust in

 When they are ready to swim around, their instincts directly lead them to algae.
-You can feed these, free-swimming juveniles, supplementary diet in form of blanched vegetables.
+So you can feed these free-swimming juveniles a supplementary diet in the form of blanched vegetables.

-They grow very fast and attain adult size within 8 to 10 months of hatching, although, they are not mature.
+Although they are not mature, they grow very fast and attain adult size within 8 to 10 months of hatching.